Alceatraz/LitePKI/README.md

 You can create your own PKI infrastructure in 3 seconds!

-## Why bother using SSL ?

-Good question!
-So why bother your money in the bank or safety, Let's just brun them to oblivion!
+**Notice: This works on debian and won't test on CentOS.
+Who the Fxxk want CentOS/RHEL anymore?**

 ## TL;DR

-- Install openssl
+- Install openssl, make sure `openssl` can execute in PATH
-- Create folder, Copy script, Modify variables.
+- Create folder, Copy script, Modify variables in the script
-- `sh litepki.sh help` to show usage.
+- `sh litepki.sh help` to show usage
-- `sh litepki.sh i` to generate your infrastructure.
+- `sh litepki.sh i` to generate your infrastructure

 ## Setup step